mj0nez/monitoring-stack/README.md

 ## The Logging Stack

 To aggregate the logs of our monitoring stack we use Grafana's Loki.
-The configuration is inspired [by](https://docs.technotim.live/posts/grafana-loki/).
+The initial configuration was inspired [by](https://docs.technotim.live/posts/grafana-loki/).

 For a single node deployment the referenced configuration should be suitable.
 But aggregating multiple applications, nodes and systems a deployment like [loki/getting-started](https://github.com/grafana/loki/tree/main/examples/getting-started) or [loki/production](https://github.com/grafana/loki/tree/main/production) should be considered.

-To integrate a _production_ suitable storage solution MinIO was integrated in this setup.
-Therefore, Loki's config was adjusted after this [guide](https://blog.min.io/how-to-grafana-loki-minio/) and this [template](https://github.com/grafana/loki/blob/main/examples/getting-started/loki-config.yaml).
+Therefore, the Grafana's [production template](), containing separate read and write instances, a nginx gateway and a MinIO storage instance, was utilized in this setup.

+### Sending logs with Promtail

+Using the recommended client to send logs, avoids configuration differences and generalizes the uses cases.
+Furthermore, a comparison with a custom implementation is possible

+See this [gist](https://gist.github.com/ruanbekker/c6fa9bc6882e6f324b4319c5e3622460) and the associated [article](https://ruanbekker.medium.com/logging-with-docker-promtail-and-grafana-loki-d920fd790ca8) for information on scraping docker logs with Promtail.

 ### Changing the logging driver for a container